-In addition, a non-GIS digital customer database for FSM services – also put together by SNV – was integrated into the IMIS.
-Containing customer information on service delivery related aspects – from application, operation, payment, to customer feedback - this data fusion ensured that IMIS would evolve into a powerful management and accountability tool for a wide range of municipal services.
+In addition, a non-GIS digital customer database for FSM services was integrated into the IMIS.
+Containing customer information on service delivery related aspects – from application, operation, payment, to customer feedback – data fusion ensured that IMIS evolved into a powerful management and accountability tool for a wide range of municipal services.
 Enabling the shift to digital record keeping, tracking, and collection (e.g., the convenience of using a mobile app for direct and on-site information recording), IMIS enlarged the potential to engage in the cross analysis of national databases in, for example, health diseases and climate risks, as well as the possibility to facilitate mobile payments; all in line with the national government’s Smart City Initiatives.

 National agencies, local governments, and development partners started taking an interest.

 IMIS for (emptying) service planning, e.g., containment and road checks

 IMIS on-the-go: a mobile app, which also facilitates data recording